farxodjan1999/Flask_carpets/README.md

 # Flask_carpets

-This is Online shop site created with Python on Flask frameworkю
+This is Online shop website created with Python on Flask Framework

-## Functions of this site
+## Functions of this website
 1. Adding new products
 2. Buying product